V-ivek001/DISSERTATION/README.md

-# DISSERTATION
+# Disseertation
-Netflix Customer Churn

-Netflix Customer Churn Analysis 📊
+# Netflix Customer Churn Analysis
-Project Overview
+## Project Description

-This project focuses on analysing customer churn in Netflix subscriptions using Python and data science techniques.
+This project analyses customer churn in Netflix subscriptions using Python and data science techniques.
-The objective is to understand customer behaviour, identify key drivers of churn, and generate insights that can help improve customer retention strategies.
+The goal is to identify behavioural and demographic factors that influence customer cancellations and to generate insights that support customer retention strategies.

-The analysis is performed in a Jupyter Notebook and includes data cleaning, exploratory data analysis (EDA), and visualisation.
+The analysis is implemented in a Jupyter Notebook and supported with visualisations and exploratory data analysis.

-Repository Structure
+📂 Repository Structure
-├── Vivek.ipynb                 # Main Jupyter Notebook containing the analysis
+├── Vivek.ipynb
-├── Vivek.html                  # HTML export of the notebook for easy viewing ├── netflix_customer_churn.csv  # Dataset used for the analysis
+├── Vivek.html
+├── netflix_customer_churn.csv
-└── README.md                   # Project documentation
+└── README.md

-Dataset
+## Dataset Information

-The dataset (netflix_customer_churn.csv) contains customer-level information related to Netflix subscriptions, such as:
+The dataset used in this project is netflix_customer_churn.csv, which contains customer-level data including:

-Customer demographics
+* Customer demographics

-Subscription details
+* Subscription details

-Usage behaviour
+* Usage behaviour

-Churn status (whether the customer has cancelled the service)
+* Churn status (active or cancelled subscription)

-Note: The dataset is used purely for analytical and educational purposes.
+* This dataset is used for educational and analytical purposes only.

-Key Objectives
+## Objectives

-Understand the distribution of churned vs non-churned customers
+Analyse the distribution of churned and retained customers

-Identify patterns and trends linked to customer churn
+Identify key factors associated with customer churn

-Explore relationships between customer attributes and churn behaviour
+Explore relationships between customer attributes and churn

-Present insights using clear visualisations
+Visualise insights using clear and informative charts

-Tools & Technologies
+🛠️ Technologies Used

 Python

 Jupyter Notebook

-Pandas – data manipulation
+Pandas – data processing and manipulation

-NumPy – numerical operations
+NumPy – numerical computation

-Matplotlib / Seaborn – data visualisation
+Matplotlib – data visualisation

+Seaborn – statistical visualisation

-How to Run the Project
+▶️ How to Run the Project
+Option 1: Run the Notebook

-Clone this repository:
+Clone the repository:

 git clone https://github.com/your-username/netflix-customer-churn.git